 FOMA services are our third generation, or 3G, wireless voice and data transmission services.
-FOMA services use advanced technology which allows us to offer faster and higher quality services to our users.
-We aim to further develop and expand FOMA services in the fiscal year ending March 31, 2007.
-In the year ended March 31, 2006, we saw significant growth in FOMA, with subscribers reaching approximately 23.46 million.
-Over the coming years, we expect a continued shift in our subscriber base from mova services to FOMA services.
+FOMA services use advanced technology which allows us to offer faster and higher quality services to our customers.
+In June 2006, the percentage of FOMA subscriptions among all cellular subscriptions surpassed 50%.
+By the end of the year ended March 31, 2007, we had achieved significant growth in FOMA, with subscriptions reaching approximately 35.53 million.
+Over the coming years, we expect further shifts in our subscriptions base from mova services to FOMA services.